The role of coffee grounds in cellulite reduction.

 From MedicalMassage–edu.com, LLC support team.

 Soon the release of Boris’ DVD “Prilutsky’s Method of Silicone Massage.
-Upper & Lower back disorders” is going to take place.
+Upper & Lower back disorders” are going to take place.

 - Sciatic Nerve Neuralgia/ Piriformis Muscle syndrome